UEFA Euro 2020 final: Crowd disorder

 Thousands of England fans gathered at Wembley Stadium throughout the morning and afternoon, which prompted the police to urge anyone without tickets not to travel there.
 Footage from two hours before the final showed a few ticketless fans fighting with stewards and police as they attempted to force their way past barriers to get into the stadium.
 Groups of people managed to gain access to the stadium without tickets, eyewitness reports saying the number of illegal entries might be in the hundreds.
 Large crowds also gathered in Leicester Square in Central London, throwing bottles and other objects, and Trafalgar Square, where a ticketed fan zone was set up.
-As a result of the violence and disorder, a total of 86 people were arrested by police, 53 of which were made at Wembley Stadium for offences that included public order breaches, assault, drunk and disorderly conduct, and criminal damage.
+As a result of the violence and disorder, 86 people were arrested by police, 53 of them at Wembley Stadium for offences including public order breaches, assault, drunk and disorderly conduct, and criminal damage.
 Nineteen police officers were injured, including one who lost a tooth and another who suffered a broken hand.
 The father of England's Harry Maguire was also caught up in the disturbances at the stadium, suffering injuries to his ribs.

-On 12 July 2021, a day after the final, The Football Association said it would conduct a full review into how people without tickets were able to breach security and gain access to Wembley Stadium for the final.
-Four days later, two men were arrested on suspicion of stealing items that helped ticketless fans storm Wembley Stadium ahead of the final.
+On 12 July 2021, a day after the final, The Football Association said it would conduct a full review into how people without tickets were able to breach security and gain access to the stadium.
+Four days later, two men were arrested on suspicion of stealing items that helped ticketless fans storm the stadium ahead of the final.
 In August 2021, Baroness Casey was appointed to review the incident.
 Her report, published in December, found that there had been a "collective failure" in preparing for the match and noted 17 mass breaches of entry to the stadium.

+In 2024, Netflix released the documentary film The Final: Attack on Wembley, chronicling the violence and destruction caused by the ticketless hooligans.

 Closing ceremony and anthems

 Before the match started, a closing ceremony was organised by UEFA, which started at 19:45 local time (18:45 UTC).
 An inflatable replica of the Henri Delaunay Trophy was brought onto the field as a light show and pyrotechnics got underway.
 Soldiers in bearskin hats played trumpets and the Red Arrows performed a flypast above Wembley Stadium in support of the England team, before performers danced to music by Dutch DJ Martin Garrix.

 The national anthems of each country were played before kick-off; some England fans in the crowd booed during the Italian national anthem despite pleas from England manager Southgate and other former players not to do so.
 The match ball was brought to the centre of the pitch on a remote-controlled car replica of a Volkswagen ID.4, as was the case throughout the tournament, in rainbow colours, symbolising the support of LGBT rights.
-Both sides took the knee before the starting whistle, as the England team had done before all their games in the tournament.
+Both sides took the knee for racial equality before the starting whistle, as the England team had done before all their games in the tournament.